diacritica/RiBus/doc/notes.md

 ### Bus route

 A single bus route is an array of graph nodes where:
-- All nodes represent cells that are connected by bus-friendly streets (simple directed path in Buf route Graph)
+- All nodes represent cells that are connected by bus-friendly streets (simple directed path in Bus route Graph)
 - Per node, we know the bus payload (in detail) and the bus remaining capacity
 - A node that has a dest_school frees up payload up to the children that have such dest_school
 - Ends on a dest_school cell and can have more intermediate dest_school

+All bus routes are added IN ORDER to a list of bus routes

 ### Cost function